zubrand/R-Tutorial/index.md

 Git is used not only to develop or solve something, but to share results, knowledge.
 Quite often there are specified tools to better visualize your research immediately on git provider's website.
 For example, GitHub provides an option of so called github-pages, where you can integrate you html presentation or report.

 [Here](https://github.com/zubrand/R-Tutorial) is an example of specialized git repository for this tutorial.
 You can see the list of files and forlders, explore and download them, but the files aren't immediately visualized (e.g. html report is opened as a source code).
 To 'beautify' git, github-pages were applied and on [this link](https://zubrand.github.io/R-Tutorial/) you can explore the `index.html` file from the git repository mentioned above.

+I would personally recommend this [git client](https://git-scm.com/downloads).
+Regarding git providers:

+* [GitHub](https://github.com/) is the most popular one, but free account allows to create only public repositories.

+* [GitLab](https://gitlab.com/) has beautified `pages` (as well as GitHub) and allows you to create private repositories, set tasks to the team and track it.
+I personally recommend this one.

 Now you know how to prepare and share your results in R.